yumitsu/formvalidation/README.md

 # BootstrapValidator - [v0.5.3](http://bootstrapvalidator.com/download/)

-> From next v0.6.0 version, the plugin supports many frameworks (Bootstrap, Foundation, Semantic UI, UIKit).
+> From next v0.6.0 version, the plugin supports many frameworks (Bootstrap, Foundation, Pure, Semantic UI, UIKit).
 > It will be renamed to __FormValidation__.
 The upgrading guide will be available when v0.6.0 is released.

 [http://bootstrapvalidator.com](http://bootstrapvalidator.com) - The best [jQuery](http://jquery.com/) plugin to validate form fields, designed to use with [Bootstrap 3](http://getbootstrap.com).